 Here are some foods that would fit into each group that you could mix and match to create lunches with kid-appeal:

-- This Italian Chicken Noodle Soup is great for cold days–Make it on the weekend for the upcoming week or have it for dinner and send the kids with leftovers for lunch.
+Homemade soups are great for cold days.
+Make a vegetable-packed minestrone or one of these recipes on the weekend for the upcoming week or have it for dinner and send the kids with leftovers for lunch.

-- Homemade granola bars are also easy to make and can be frozen to stay fresh longer.
+Homemade granola is also easy to make and can be frozen to stay fresh longer.

 Once or twice a week, surprise your child with a sweet ending to his or her lunch.
 This can be as simple as a handful of chocolate kisses or a pudding cup.
 If you’re a baker, bake up a batch of cookies one weekend that you can freeze and dole out over the course of several weeks.

-- Keep it fairly simple.
-Remember lunch time in some schools can be as short as 10 to 15 minutes and if children have to spend most of their time opening difficult containers or spreading sauces, etc. they may not have enough time to eat.
-Ready to eat, dump and mix or finger foods and dips are all good choices.
+Keep it fairly simple.
+Remember that lunch time in some schools can be as short as 10 to 15 minutes, and if children have to spend most of their time opening difficult containers or spreading sauces, etc. they may not have enough time to eat.
+Ready to eat, dump and mix, or finger foods and dips are all good choices.

-- I also like my kids to drink milk for lunch, so I make a tray of mini milk ice cubes and each morning I pop one in their milk cup.
-Its just a little extra insurance that the milk stays cold, in addition to the ice pack.
-I have mini ice cube trays like these –you really only need one, so maybe you can go split up this set with friends to make them super cheap.
-I also like these milk cups because they seal tightly but the kids can open them, they are easy to clean, and the mini ice cubes fit perfectly into them.
+I also like my kids to drink milk for lunch, so I make a tray of mini milk ice cubes and each morning I pop one in their milk cup.
+It’s just a little extra insurance that the milk stays cold, in addition to the ice pack.

 Another challenge with creating a healthy and yummy lunch is carving out time to make one.
 Kuzemchak has some helpful tips: